bruggerl/gdp-height/README.md

 ## Generating the Documentation
+Make sure that the required dependencies are installed (this can be done as described above).

-You can generate the documentation by executing the following command from the `src` folder:
+Then, you can generate the documentation by executing the following command from the `src` folder:
 ```
 python -m pdoc --html --output-dir ../docs .
 ```